Skip to Content

 Use statistics carefully

-Due to differences in data, indicators based on these sources are not always directly comparable.
-For example, degrees completed in Finland can be found in the register data, but the number of degrees completed abroad has been estimated on the basis of surveys.
+Due to differences between types of data, indicators based on the data are not always directly comparable.
+For example, higher education degrees completed in Finland can be found in the register data, but the number of degrees completed abroad has been assessed on the basis of surveys.

-The selection of suitable monitoring indicators is based on the measured factor and the available data.
-The best overall picture is gained by looking at data from registers and surveys side by side.
+The choice of appropriate monitoring indicators is based on which phenomenon is to be measured and how, and on what type of data are available.
+The best overall picture is obtained by examining data based on registers and surveys in parallel.

 This is how you refer to the database